Chike17/career-page-exercise/TECH_CONSIDERATIONS.md

 - There was no asset for the colored arrow under every department name.
 So I just used a regular line.
 I would be happy to implement it with that asset once I get a hold of it.

+- There is an error in the console: Warning: findDOMNode is deprecated in StrictMode.
+  I can definitely figure out how to get rid of it but I'm submitting now for the sake of time